Frederic Remington

 Frederic Sackrider Remington (October 4, 1861 – December 26, 1909) was an American painter, illustrator, sculptor, and writer who specialized in the genre of Western American Art.
-His works are known for depicting the Western United States in the last quarter of the 19th century and featuring such images as cowboys, American Indians, and the US Cavalry.
+His works are known for depicting the Western United States in the last quarter of the 19th century and featuring such images as cowboys, Native Americans, and the US Cavalry.

-Early life
+Early life and education

 Remington was born in Canton, New York, in 1861 to Seth Pierrepont Remington (1830–1880) and Clarissa (Clara) Bascom Sackrider (1836–1912).

-His paternal family owned hardware stores and emigrated from Alsace-Lorraine in the early 18th century.
+His maternal family owned hardware stores and emigrated from Alsace-Lorraine in the early 18th century.
 His maternal family, of French Basque ancestry, came to America in the early 1600s and founded Windsor, Connecticut.
 Remington's father was a Union army colonel in the American Civil War, whose family had arrived in America from England in 1637.
 He was a newspaper editor and postmaster, and the staunchly Republican family was active in local politics.
 The Remingtons were horsemen.
 One of Remington's great-grandfathers, Samuel Bascom, was a saddle maker by trade.
 Remington's ancestors also fought in the French and Indian War, the American Revolution, and the War of 1812.

 Remington was a cousin of Eliphalet Remington, founder of the Remington Arms Company, which is considered America's oldest gunmaker.
 He was also related to three famous mountain men: Jedediah Smith, Jonathan T. Warner, and Robert "Doc" Newell.
-Through the Warner side of his family, Remington was related to George Washington, the first US president.
+Through the Warner side of his family, Remington was related to George Washington, the first U.S. president.

 Colonel Remington was away at war during most of the first four years of his son's life.
 After the war, he moved his family to Bloomington, Illinois for a brief time and was appointed editor of the Bloomington Republican, but the family returned to Canton in 1867.
 Remington was the only child of the marriage, and received constant attention and approval.
 He was an active child, large and strong for his age, who loved to hunt, swim, ride, and go camping.
 He was a poor student though, particularly in math, which did not bode well for his father's ambitions for his son to attend West Point.
 He began to make drawings and sketches of soldiers and cowboys at an early age.